bwa-book/example-assets/README.md

-# example-assets
+# Assets

-Assets for example projects in Build watchOS Apps.
+Downloadable assets to help with the example projects in Build watchOS Apps by Mark Goody and Maurice Kelly.